Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/handout.md

 The challenge is no longer whether these things can be created.

-The challenge is whether they will be stabilized, documented, and institutionally supported before the maintenance burden outgrows the current stewardship model.
+The challenge is whether they will be kept running, documented clearly, and given stronger institutional backing before the maintenance burden outgrows the current support model.

 ## Domains and Web Infrastructure

 The SignWriting ecosystem includes a coordinated set of domains that support public access, tools, documentation, and archival material.

-Current domains under active stewardship include:
+Current domains under active maintenance include:

 * signwriting.org
 * signwriting.net